 - Participate in "Take Care Tahoe" regional sustainability campaign

 - Controls soil erosion through slope maintenance, BMPs, and water bars to help protect Lake Tahoe water clarity

-- Completed STOKE evaluation and working toward STOKE Certification
+- Completed STOKE evaluation and received STOKE Certification in 2018

-- Uses environmentally-safe and biodegradable containers and utensils in food and beverage outlets
+- Uses environmentally-safe, recyclable and biodegradable containers and utensils in food and beverage outlets

 We are committed to helping keep Tahoe beautiful and encourage guests to do their part.
 Help us conserve: “Drink Tahoe Tap!” instead of bottled water, use re-useable beverage containers, carpool or take the free shuttle, and recycle!